getodk/docs/faq.rst

 Truth be told, these questions aren't frequently asked.
 Hopefully the answers are still helpful.

-.. _what-is-ODK:
+.. _what-is-odk:

 What is ODK?
 ~~~~~~~~~~~~~~~~~~

-Open Data Kit (ODK) is a free and open-source set of tools which help organizations create mobile data collection solutions.
+Open Data Kit (ODK) is a free and open source set of tools which help organizations create mobile data collection solutions.

 Our `blog <https://opendatakit.org/blog/>`_ blog and `deployments page <https://opendatakit.org/about/deployments/>`_ have good examples of what others have used ODK for.
 Our `research page <https://opendatakit.org/about/research/>`_ also has videos and slides that explain ODK.